Arkansas becomes first state to outlaw gender-affirming treatment for trans youth

 LGBTQ and medical advocates strongly opposed the legislation, which they feared could have significant negative impacts on trans youth, who have a much greater risk of suicide, according to the US Centers for Disease Control and Prevention.

-Following the override, the American Civil Liberties Union said the new law "will drive families, doctors and businesses out of the state and send a terrible and heartbreaking message to the transgender young people who are watching in fear."
+Following the override, the ACLU said the new law "will drive families, doctors and businesses out of the state and send a terrible and heartbreaking message to the transgender young people who are watching in fear."

 "The ACLU is preparing litigation as we speak," said Chase Strangio, the deputy director for transgender justice with the ACLU's LGBTQ & HIV Project, in a statement.